charlocc/passwordgenerator/README.md

 * lowercase letters,
 * numbers,
 * and/or special characters
-(you must select to include at least two of these specifications).
+(you must select at least one of these specifications).
-Once you have answered all of the prompts, a brand new random password will be generated that matches the criteria you input!
+Once you have answered all of the prompts, a password will be generated that matches the criteria you input!

 ```